TrevorAC99/rconrs/README.md

 This project has been created for use with Minecraft servers, but it probably works for other servers the utilize RCON.

 ## Looking forward
-I'll clean up the code and add a license soon (hopefully), but I'm a working college student so I can't guarantee anything.
-I put this together in a couple hours and I'm no Rust expert, so I make no claims about the quality of the code.

-If you are new to Rust and want to understand what my code is doing, go to https://www.rust-lang.org/ to see how to get started.
+I hope to add features to this over time, but I'm a working college student so I can't guarantee anything.
+If you think of something that would be useful or find a bug that should be fixed, feel free to add an issue or make the change yourself and submit a pull request.
+Please note that this project is under the MIT license so if you contribute something and make a pull request, your changes will be then be under the MIT license.
+Only contribute if you are comfortable with that.